Samagra-Development/Doc-Generator/README.md

 - [ ] Interactive UI for template validation and doc preview before generation

+## C4GT 2023
+- Please refer to [Roadmap-2023](https://github.com/Samagra-Development/Doc-Generator/tree/Roadmap-2023) branch which will be used throughout the period.
+- [v2](https://github.com/Samagra-Development/Doc-Generator/tree/v2) branch contains the original source code written in python, you can check it for reference.

 ## Requirements :scroll:

 1. Your machine should have [Python](https://www.python.org/downloads/) and ```pip``` installed.